ILIYANGERMANOV/androidx-modern-mvp/README.md

 ### Customization

 You can always extend the standard lifecycle callbacks `onResume()`, `onPause()` and etc. if needed.<br>
-ModernMVP just provides you with a zero to none boiler plate for 90% of the common cases!
+ModernMVP just provides you with a zero to none boiler plate for 90% of the common cases.
 > NOTE: The most cool part is that **View** is lifecycle aware and you just make `view?.someMethod()` calls without thinking whether it is in right state in the moment!

 ## Try it out!
 Your feedback will be highly appreciated!
 I accept pull requests:) If you find any bugs don't hesitate to raise a issue.
 If you need any features just send me a feature request.
-And lastly have a nice, concise and SOLID Android Development!
+And have a nice, concise and SOLID Android Development!